awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 ## Supported Platforms to Launch Your Cluster<a name="cluster-platforms"></a>

  Amazon Redshift clusters run in Amazon Elastic Compute Cloud \(Amazon EC2\) instances that are configured for the Amazon Redshift node type and size that you select\.
-You can launch an Amazon Redshift cluster in one of two platforms: EC2\-Classic or EC2\-VPC, which are the supported platforms for Amazon EC2 instances\.
+You can launch an Amazon Redshift cluster in one of two platforms: EC2\-VPC or EC2\-Classic, which are the supported platforms for Amazon EC2 instances\.
+We recommend that you launch your cluster in an EC2\-VPC platform instead of an EC2\-Classic platform\.
 For more information about these platforms, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 The platform or platforms available to you depend on your AWS account settings\.

 **Note**
 To prevent connection issues between SQL client tools and the Amazon Redshift database, we recommend doing one of two things\.
 You can configure an inbound rule that enables the hosts to negotiate packet size\.
 Alternatively, you can disable TCP/IP jumbo frames by setting the maximum transmission unit \(MTU\) to 1500 on the network interface \(NIC\) of your Amazon EC2 instances\.
 For more information about these approaches, see [Queries Appear to Hang and Sometimes Fail to Reach the Cluster](connecting-drop-issues.md)\.

-### EC2\-Classic Platform<a name="cluster-platforms-ec2-classic"></a>

- In the EC2\-Classic platform, your cluster runs in a single, flat network that you share with other AWS customers\.
-If you provision your cluster in the EC2\-Classic platform, you control access to your cluster by associating one or more Amazon Redshift cluster security groups with the cluster\.
-For more information, see [Amazon Redshift Cluster Security Groups](working-with-security-groups.md)\.

 ### EC2\-VPC Platform<a name="cluster-platforms-ec2-vpc"></a>